Krishna201i/Browser/README.md

 - Framer Motion for animations
 - React Query for state management
 - React Router for navigation
+- Web Speech API for voice recognition
+- Performance API for monitoring
+- Web Workers for background processing

 ### Backend
 - Express.js with TypeScript